modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-12-sect-1.md

 **Figure 12.7.** Observation of Bose-Einstein condensate.

-For more details see the Nobel Lecture: *Bose-Einstein Condensation in a Dilute Gas; The First 70 Years and Some Recent Experiments* by E.A.
-Cornell and C.E Wieman.
-See also Advanced information: *Bose-Einstein Condensation in Alkali Gases*.
+For more details see the NOBEL LECTURE: *Bose-Einstein Condensation in a Dilute Gas; The First 70 Years and Some Recent Experiments* by E.A.
+Cornell and *C.E Wieman.
+Formato MLA* See also Advanced information:* Bose-Einstein Condensation in Alkali Gases*.

+REFERENCIA

 In 2018 Pablo Jarillo-Herrero (1976) and collaborators reported the discovery of superconductivity on twisted bilayer graphene.
 This is one example of Twistronics, the study of how the angle (the twist) between layers of two-dimensional materials can change their electrical properties from conductors to superconductors.